umich-michr/backend-middleware/README.md

 handlerPayload.resourceName = 'myResource';
 ```

-However, it will infer it in two cases:
+However, it will infer it in three cases:

 1. If there are at least two words in the route name, the resource name is taken as the first word.
+1. If you are using the route registrar, it is the value of the `"resource"` key.
 1. Otherwise, it is the value of the url parameter named `$resourceName`.

 An example of the first case: